Permafrost/Tundra/README.md

       * `$exists?` is true if the XPath expression was found to exist in the given `$content`.

+### ZIP

+* #### tundra.zip:compress

+  Compresses the given contents using the [zip] file compression format.

+  * Inputs:
+    * `$contents` is an IData document list containing the data to be compressed.
+      * `name` is the file path and name given to this item in the resulting zip archive.
+      * `content` is the data to be compressed, specified as either a string, byte array, or input stream.
+      * `encoding` is an optional character set used when `content` is specified as a string.
+Defaults to the Java virtual machine [default charset].
+    * `$mode` is an optional choice of 'stream', 'bytes', or 'string', which determines the type of object returned by this service.
+If the 'string' mode is chosen, the resulting zipped data is base64-encoded.
+Defaults to 'stream'.

+  * Outputs:
+    * `$contents.zip` is the resulting compressed data in [zip] format.

+* #### tundra.zip:decompress

+  Decompresses the given content using the [zip] file compression format.

+  * Inputs:
+    * `$contents.zip` is the [zip] compressed data to be decompressed, specified as a base64-encoded string, byte array, or input stream.
+    * `$encoding` is an optional character set used to decode the decompressed data when the chosen `$mode` is 'string'.
+Defaults to the Java virtual machine [default charset].
+    * `$mode` is an optional choice of 'stream', 'bytes', or 'string', which determines the type of content returned by this service.
+      Defaults to 'stream'.

+  * Outputs:
+    * `$contents` is an IData document list containing the resulting decompressed data.
+      * `name` is the file path and name assigned to this item in the zip archive.
+      * `content` is the decompressed data associated with this item.

 ## Contributions

 1. Check out the latest master to make sure the feature hasn't been implemented